-I thought i’d share this little episode of the time I got the Land Rover stuck in the jungle when all by myself.
+I thought i'd share this little episode of the time I got the Land Rover stuck in the jungle when alone.
 Nothing focusses the mind more than a survival situation and nothing teaches you more about driving off road than getting stuck up to your axles in mud.

-I was doing shuttle runs with a team over a stretch of 18km of muddy jungle track.
-We were aiming for a camp site on our route towards our project site for 6 weeks.
-I went down first with another guy and 6 weeks worth of food in the back.
-I dropped everything off, including him, and headed back to get the first half of the group.
+I was doing shuttle runs over a stretch of 18km of muddy jungle track as I couldn't take all the food, 14 people and bags in one trip.
+We were aiming for a camp site along the 2 day route to our project site for the next 6 weeks.
+I went on the first journey with another guy and 6 weeks worth of food in the back.
+I dropped everything off including him and headed back to get the first half of the group.
 4km back, my front right wheel dropped into an unseen hole in an otherwise calm muddy rut.
-The axles dropped onto the mud and it was going nowhere.
+The axles dropped onto the mud and I was going nowhere.

 Fight or flight